PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 .. image:: images/02-still-built.png
    :align: center

+Before we brew some booze, there's one more thing we need: barrels.

+* Head to the carpenter.
+* Hit :kbd:`q`.
+* Hit :kbd:`a`.
+* Scroll down to :guilabel:`Make wooden Barrel`, or just hit :kbd:`v`.
+* Fill the queue with barrels.

 Now to make it start churning out the brewskies!

 * Hit :kbd:`q` and move the cursor to the still.